peterjkeegan/MaoriStats01/README.md

 Section 5 I plot the percentage of speakers by the percentage of the population for each region as a scatter plot (Plot 5), in some ways this in kind of collapsing or combining plots 4 and 5.
 There is a positive correlation between these variables.

-OK, WARNINGs - In some cases regional analyses can be misleading, as there is a lot of variation in regions such as Auckland and the Bay of Plenty.
+WARNINGs - In some cases regional analyses can be misleading, as there is a lot of variation in regions such as Auckland and the Bay of Plenty.
 This needs to be explored by looking at next lower level, i.e., District Councils (yes I am planning to do this).
 There are both errors and over reporting of results in these data.

 Where to from here ?
 I'll look at iwi (Māori tribes), and defacto social class measures such as income and education.